fwojciec/w11i.me/posts/composition_using_protocols_in_python.md

 effectively implemented by anything that matches the signature of the protocol's methods.
-Concrete implementations can subclass the protocol, in which case implementation correctness will be enforced at runtime on instantiation of a class inheriting from a protocol.
-Behind the scenes protocols are implemented using abstract base classes, so the runtime behavior follows from that.
+Concrete implementations can subclass the protocol, in which case implementation correctness will be enforced at runtime on instantiation of classes inheriting from a protocol.
 That said, explicit subclassing is entirely optional.
 A tool like `mypy` will be able to reason about protocols and their implementations based on method signatures alone.
 Think - abstract base classes light.
 Or, think - pythonic duck-typing augmented with static verification tooling.

 All that sounds very fancy, but what's the benefit of doing things this way?
 Let's have a look at what adding logging to our implementation might look like.